up-n-atom/8311/docs/posts/install-the-8311-community-firmware-on-the-was-110.md

     The [WAS-110] running the default Azores firmware will trigger RX_LOS if the SC/APC fiber cable is unplugged or inactive.
 Some host interfaces will enter a power-saving state, making the [WAS-110] inaccessible.

 The default IP address of the [WAS-110] is `192.168.11.1/24`.
-To connect successfully, following one (1) of the configurations in the [Accessing the ONT](accessing-the-ont.md) guide.
+To connect successfully, follow one (1) of the configurations in the [Accessing the ONT](accessing-the-ont.md) guide and proceed.

 ## Test optics